 CLEP - Official CLEP transcript;

 After initially reviewing all qualified Oregon resident applications, the admissions committee selects candidates for interviews.
 CCVM faculty members and representatives from the Oregon veterinary community will participate in the interview process.
 OSU utilizes the the Multiple Mini Interview (MMI) format.
 An MMI consists of a series of short, structured interview stations used to assess non-cognitive qualities including cultural sensitivity, maturity, teamwork, empathy, reliability and communication skills.
 Prior to the start of each mini interview rotation, candidates receive a question/scenario and have a short period of time (two minutes) to prepare an answer.
 Upon entering the interview room, the candidate has a short exchange with an interviewer/assessor (6 minutes).
 At the end of each mini interview, the interviewer evaluates the candidate’s performance while the applicant moves to the next station.
 This pattern is repeated through a number of rotations.

 The situational questions posed in a MMI may touch on the following areas:

 Ethical Decision Making

 Although participants must relate to the scenario posed at each station, it is important to note that the MMI is not intended to test specific knowledge in the field of veterinary medicine.
 Instead, the interviewers evaluate each candidate’s thought process and ability to think on his or her feet.
 As such, there are no right or wrong answers to the questions posed in a MMI, but each applicant should consider the question from a variety of perspectives.

 *Applicants invited for interviews will be asked to sign a confidentiality agreement prior to the MMI.

-Approximately forty Oregon residents and sixteen non-residents are accepted each year into the College of Veterinary Medicine at OSU.
+Approximately forty Oregon residents and thirty two non-residents will be accepted each year into the Carlson College of Veterinary Medicine at OSU.

 You will be notified of your admission status between December-February